eje74/BADChIMP-cpp/README.md

 Then in GitHub:
 * Go to Profile Drop-down Menu →  Settings → SSH and GPG keys
 * Click New SSH key
-* Paste the key and save
+* Paste the key and press the Add-SSH-key button

 ### ✅ Step 4: Test the SSH connection
 ```bash